trothtech/xfl/README.md

 An alternate name for the project is "Conduit", provided by the late Dave Jones, "Sir Dave the Generous".
 Other names include "[ductwork](ductwork.md)" and "[plenum](plenum.md)".
-The confusion is because to call it mearly "Pipelines" conveys the implication that it's just shell pipes.
+The confusion is because to merely call it "Pipelines" conveys the implication that it's just shell pipes.
 But this project is way more than shell pipes.

 The XFL tag was provided by IBM,